Fiat G.55 Centauro: Into flight

-By early 1943, increased Allied bombing raids over Italy had showed that there was no suitable high-altitude fighter to deal with them effectively.
-The Macchi C.202's performance decreased above 8,000 m (26,250 ft), the typical altitude of the bombers and its light armament of two 12.7 mm (.5 in) and two 7.7mm (.31 in) machine guns was hardly adequate to bring down heavy bombers.
+By early 1943, increased Allied bombing raids over Italy had shown that there was no suitable high-altitude fighter to deal with them effectively.
+The Macchi C.202's performance decreased above 8,000 m (26,250 ft), the typical altitude of the bombers, and its light armament of two 12.7 mm (.5 in) and two 7.7mm (.31 in) machine guns was hardly adequate to bring down heavy bombers.
 Of the Serie 5 fighters, the Centauro showed the best high-altitude performance, due to its large wing surface area.
 Also its powerful armament, along with the generous ammunition supply (the G.55 had 250 rounds of 20 mm ammunition in the centerline cannon as opposed to 120 rounds in the Re.2005) standardized in the production Serie I, was sufficient to bring down US heavy bombers.

+Production

 The Regia Aeronautica commissioned the production of 1,800 G.55s, later raising that number to 2,400.
 A pre-production series of 34 examples was ordered: these aircraft were mostly based on the prototype, with minor changes to improve its flying characteristics.
 They had a different weapon layout, as stated above, with the two lower cowling machine guns moved into the wings.
 Only 19 of the 34 commissioned aircraft were built, and six of them were converted to the Serie I standard at the factory.

 The production version, named Serie I, had the standard armament of three 20 mm MG 151/20s and two 12.7 mm (.5 in) Breda-SAFAT machine guns, plus two underwing hardpoints, allowing it to carry either two bombs (up to 160 kg/350 lb), or two drop tanks (100 L/26 US Gal).
 At the date of the Armistice, 8 September 1943, 35 G.55s of all Series had been delivered, including three prototypes.
 Of these, only one was flown to South Italy to join the Italian Co-Belligerent Air Force (a second G.55, MM.91150, was obtained by the Allies in summer 1944, when test pilot, Serafino Agostini, defected with an escaped British POW, an RAF officer, sitting on his knees.
 The aircraft was then taken on charge by the RAF and transferred to the Central Fighter Establishment of Tangmere, Great Britain, on 17 March 1945, with the identification number VF204 applied, was put in the depot at Ford; its final fate is unrecorded.)